jipenaflor/MITx-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python/Problem Set 4/README.md

 In this problem set, you'll implement two versions of a wordgame!

-Don't be intimidated by the length of this problem set.
-There is a lot of reading, but it can be done with a reasonable amount of thinking and coding.
-It'll be helpful if you start this problem set a few days before it is due!

 Let's begin by describing the 6.00 wordgame: This game is a lot like Scrabble or Words With Friends, if you've played those.
 Letters are dealt to players, who then construct one or more words out of their letters.
 Each valid word receives a score, based on the length of the word and the letters in that word.

 The rules of the game are as follows: